plantgenomicslab/BCH709/_episodes/transcriptome_assembly3.md

 > - Run `Trim-Galore` and process `MultiQC`
 > - Generate 6 trimmed output from `MultiQC` and upload `html` file to WebCanvas.
-> *** IF YOU USE "LOOP" FOR THIS JOB, PLEASE ATTACH YOUR COMMAND, YOU WILL GET ADDITIONAL 10 POINTS *** {: .solution}
+> *** IF YOU USE "LOOP" FOR THIS JOB, PLEASE ATTACH YOUR COMMAND, YOU WILL GET ADDITIONAL 10 POINTS ***
+> Until 3/11/20 9:00AM.
+> Late submission will not be allowed.
+{: .solution}

 ### Reference: